glitchub/pionic/README.md

     which takes over the display and shows status.
 If all is well pionic.sh will start the fixture driver.

-    When pionic is running it takes over the display, login is normally only possible via ssh.
+    When pionic is running it may take over the display and login will only possible via ssh.
 It's possible to induce pionic failure by booting with the ethernet unplugged and therefore access the console while it's trying to start.